 William Wade Hinshaw compiled the Encyclopedia of American Quaker Genealogy.
 It is similar to Heiss in that it has multiple volumes and an index.
 However, it deals with Quakers in North Carolina, Pennsylvania, New Jersey, New York, Ohio, and Virginia.
 The index is similar to that of Heiss’ Abstracts of the Records of the Society of Friends in Indiana except that it includes first names as well as last names.

 Both Heiss and Hinshaw are available in Ancestry.

 Regional Materials and Family Histories

 The Friends Genealogy Collection contains histories of areas with prominent Quaker populations, such as Pennsylvania, New Jersey, Ohio, and Indiana.
 Our primary collecting focus is Midwestern Quakers, but we do have materials on other areas as well.
 The collection of books pertaining to Wayne County is especially extensive.
 These records often include information on marriages and cemetery records.

 We also have an extensive collection of Quaker family histories, many compiled by genealogists.
 For example, Pennington Pedigrees and Genealogy of Miles Marshall (1789-1868): including Civil War and other letters.

 The American Friend Obituary Index

 Beginning in 1894, American Quakers began publishing obituaries for members of their meetings in a publication called The American Friend.
 They continued this practice until 1960.
 These tend to be fairly extensive and can be a good source of information.
-There is an index of these obituaries on the Friends Collection’s webpage.
-Because we get so many requests for these, we charge patrons $5 for each obituary we copy + shipping and handling.
-Please see the “Research and Digitization” tab on our webpage for more information on copying and fees.
+The index is available as a downloadable PDF on this page.

 Thank you to Michelle Marshall who created this resource guide for the Earlham community!